UNDERSTANDING EVERYTHING ABOUT SOFTWARE DESIGN PROCESS

 1. Wireframing

 Wireframes act like the “skeleton” of the software you’re designing.
 It is used to design the software at a structural level.
-Wireframes are used to determine the basic structure, elements, features, navigation and look of the software before adding content and graphics.
+Wireframes are a core component of UX design, helping determine the basic structure, elements, features, navigation and look of the software before adding content and graphics.
 They lack color, fonts, symbols, or any other substantial design components.

 They show each page’s bare essentials – what goes where, how the page looks and may act as a prototype of the actual software design.
 Wireframes help a client to clearly understand how things are going to be placed on the software.
 As it is devoid of artistic effects, it allows the client to focus solely on the features and decide what they want.